Preparing the Next Generation of Biomedical Researchers

-This competitive 12-month program enrolls 7 scholars annually each June and features:
+This competitive 12-month program enrolls seven BCM PREP scholars in June annually and features:

 - Paid mentored biomedical research at one of the nation's top institutions

 - A molecular and cellular biology foundations course

 - A BCM PREP Director’s course to train scholars in critical thinking and project management

 - Individual counseling for successful applications to rigorous Ph.D. programs

 - Interaction with a vibrant community of more than 100 UR Ph.D. and M.D./Ph.D. students